cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 #### Create a New Texture2D

-To prepare the image for the model, we need to first create a new `Texture2D` using the `inputTexture`.
-We don't want to alter the `inputTexture` directly.

-We can use the `Graphics.CopyTexture()` method to copy the data from the `RenderTexture` on the GPU.
-This is more efficient than downloading the data to the CPU.
+We don't want to alter the `videoTexture` directly, so we'll make a copy of the current frame.
+Create a new `Texture2D` called `imageTexture` and give it the same dimensions as the `videoTexture`.
+We can use the `Graphics.CopyTexture()` method to copy the data from the `RenderTexture` directly on the GPU.

 #### Resize the Image